Galaticash/CSE210-09/README.md

 # Week 10 - Cycle Program
 ## Team Members in attendance 6/23 (Programming):

+## Saturday Question  "How did you use method overriding in derived classes in the completed program?"
+Used in the Messages/Score class, override how Score's display Method done (message "Score: " and integer score) Used in Trail/Trail Piece, override how the Move Method is performed (does not use user input, follows instead)

 ## TODO: Implementation
 - [ ] Code each class out